If Your Brain Isn’t Developed Until 25, Is Dating Someone Older Weird?

 Just how solid is the actual science behind the internet's claim that people under 25 are still waiting for their brain to develop fully?
 And what does it mean for age-gap relationships?

-"It’s totally, totally robust," says neuroscientist Dr Tara Swart, who has been teaching lessons on the subject in her lectures for nearly 10 years.
+"It’s totally, totally robust," says neuroscientist Dr. Tara Swart, who has been teaching lessons on the subject for nearly 10 years.
 "The brain is still actively growing and changing until we are about 25," she explains.
-"We used to think that by the time you physically stopped growing — around the age of 18 — that your brain showed how you're going to be for the rest of your adult life but then more recently we've seen that it still changes a lot up until the age of 25."
+"We used to think that by the time you physically stopped growing — around the age of 18 — that your brain showed how you're going to be for the rest of your adult life, but then more recently we've seen that it still changes a lot up until the age of 25."

-According to a 2013 study on brain maturation by the Saint James School of Medicine, "it is well established that the brain undergoes a 'rewiring' process that is not complete until approximately 25 years of age."
-The study explains that as the brain matures, myelin or white matter increases in the brain's frontal lobes.
+According to a 2013 study on brain maturation by the Saint James School of Medicine, "it is well established that the brain undergoes a rewiring process that is not complete until approximately 25 years of age."
+The study explains that as the brain matures, the amount of myelin increases in the brain's frontal lobes.
 More myelin means better neurocircuitry, allowing for a superior flow of information between brain regions.
-This specifically impacts things like impulse control, problem-solving and the ability to balance short-term rewards with long-term goals.
-"The prefrontal cortex, the rational part of our brain, is one of the last regions of the brain to reach maturation, which explains much of the behavioural immaturity so often associated with adolescents," says psychotherapist Helen Burke-Smith, who was not involved in the study.
+This specifically impacts things like impulse control, problem-solving, and the ability to balance short-term rewards with long-term goals.
+"The prefrontal cortex, the rational part of our brain, is one of the last regions of the brain to reach maturation, which explains much of the behavioral immaturity so often associated with adolescents," says psychotherapist Helen Burke-Smith, who was not involved in the study.

 Advertisement

-So what are the emotional differences between someone with a 'fully matured' brain and someone whose brain is still in the 'pruning' stage?
-"Adults can utilise the prefrontal cortex, the brain's 'rational' part, which helps us to respond to situations with good judgement and an awareness of long-term consequences, whereas adolescents process information utilising the amygdala, the emotional part," says Burke-Smith.
+So what are the emotional differences between someone with a fully matured brain and someone whose brain is still in the growing stage? "[Fully matured] adults can utilize the prefrontal cortex, the brain's rational part, which helps us to respond to situations with good judgment and an awareness of long-term consequences, whereas adolescents process information utilizing the amygdala, the emotional part [of the brain]," says Burke-Smith.
 This means that adolescents are more likely to seek out emotional experiences, even if they are potentially threatening, she continues.
-Younger people are "less able to rationalise or recognise the danger in the same way adults [do]".
+Younger people are "less able to rationalize or recognize the danger in the same way adults [do]."

-According to relationship counsellor and BACP accredited therapist Victoria Jeffries, the lack of prefrontal cortex development in people under the age of 25 could have big implications as they formulate relationships.
+According to relationship counselor and BACP-accredited therapist Victoria Jeffries, the lack of prefrontal cortex development in people under the age of 25 could have significant implications as they formulate relationships.
 Trusting your intuition, she says, is more complicated when you're under 25.
 "That niggling feeling you have when something doesn't feel right is less likely to be apparent."

-If we accept the science, then two adolescents forming a relationship with each other is one thing; it’s a different kettle of fish when one partner in the relationship is significantly older.
-"As valuable functions such as insight, morality and intuition are governed by the prefrontal cortex, it could be said that a younger partner [under the age of 25] may be particularly impressionable," explains Jeffries.
+If we accept the science, then two adolescents forming a relationship with each other is one thing, but it’s a different kettle of fish when one partner in the relationship is significantly older.
+"As valuable functions such as insight, morality, and intuition are governed by the prefrontal cortex, it could be said that a younger partner [under the age of 25] may be particularly impressionable," explains Jeffries.

 The consequences of this will vary.
 There is no one-size-fits-all set of guidelines.
-It does not mean that every older person seeking a relationship with an under-25 is a predator.
-It also does not mean that everyone under 25 is unable to trust their own judgement when it comes to choosing a partner.
-However, Jeffries warns: "It could be that the younger partner is less likely to adequately identify what behaviour or actions that their partner is displaying feels truly right or wrong, possibly exposing them to manipulation and an overall imbalance of power dynamics within the relationship."
+It does not mean that every older person seeking a relationship with an under-25 person is a predator.
+It also does not mean that everyone under-25 person is unable to trust their own judgment when it comes to choosing a partner.
+However, Jeffries warns, "It could be that the younger partner is less likely to adequately identify what behavior or actions that their partner is displaying feels truly right or wrong, possibly exposing them to manipulation and an overall imbalance of power dynamics within the relationship."

 Advertisement

 Younger people whose decision-making part of the brain is yet to develop may be more likely to look to others for guidance as opposed to standing firmly with their own opinion.
-"Those with an older partner may have the tendency of following the partner's lead without weighing up what is best for them.
-This may result in the younger of the two not fully acknowledging or identifying their own needs and what may be in their best interests," says Jeffries.
+"Those with an older partner may have the tendency of following the partner's lead without weighing what is best for them.
+This may result in the younger of the two not fully acknowledging or identifying their own needs and best interests," says Jeffries.

-Although the raw science shows that brains under the age of 25 are still developing due to physiology, Dr Swart says that environmental factors also have an impact on a person's maturation level and this shouldn't be dismissed.
+Although the raw science shows that brains under the age of 25 are still developing due to physiology, Dr. Swart says that environmental factors can also impact a person's maturation level and this shouldn't be dismissed.
 "Up until the age of 25, a lot of people are now still living at home and are still financially dependent on their parents.
 So what happens out in the world actually matches up to what the brain scanning technology shows."
-In other words, we might put science at the crux of age-gap arguments but lack of life experience (or indeed the opposite) is equally important to consider.
+In other words, we might put science at the crux of age-gap arguments, but lack of life experience (or indeed the opposite) is equally important to consider.

 Advertisement